UX research methods: key factors for product managers to consider

 - Challenges: Interviews can be time-intensive and prone to bias if the sample isn’t representative.

-- Field studies: Observing users in their natural environments provides context for real-world behavior.
+- Field studies: Observing users in their natural environments through field studies or ethnographic studies provides context for real-world behavior.
 For example, shadowing nurses to understand how they interact with medical devices can reveal pain points missed in a lab setting.

 - Challenges: Logistically complex and resource-intensive, but invaluable for nuanced insights.